Ukraine in fierce fight against advancing Russian forces

 “My son was not allowed to come.
 My heart is so sore, I’m shaking,” said Vilma Sugar, 68.

-“They didn’t have food, no tea, they were standing in the middle of a field, on the road, kids were freezing,” said Iryna Wiklenko as she waited on the Polish side for her grandchildren and her daughter-in-law to make it across.
+“They didn’t have food, no tea, they were standing in the middle of a field, on the road, kids were freezing,” Iryna Wiklenko said as she waited on the Polish side for her grandchildren and daughter-in-law to make it across.

-Officials in Kyiv urged residents to seek shelter, to stay away from windows and to take precautions to avoid flying debris or bullets.
-Many spent Friday night in basements, underground parking garages and subway stations, and prepared to do the same on Saturday.
+Officials in Kyiv urged residents to stay away from windows and take precautions to avoid flying debris or bullets.
+Many hunkered down in basements, underground garages and subway stations.

-Shelves wore thin at some Kyiv grocery stores and pharmacies, and some worried how long stockpiles of food and medicine might last.
+Shelves were sparsely stocked at some grocery stores and pharmacies, and people worried how long stockpiles of food and medicine might last.

 The U.S. and its allies have beefed up troops on NATO’s eastern flank but so far have ruled out deploying troops to fight Russia.
 Instead, the U.S., the European Union and other countries have slapped wide-ranging sanctions on Russia, freezing the assets of Russian businesses and individuals including Putin and his foreign minister.

-Among the tough possibilities that remain to stanch the Kremlin’s access to hundreds of billions in cash: Sanctioning the Russian Central Bank and cutting Russia from the SWIFT international payment system.

-A senior Russian official on Saturday shrugged off sanctions as a reflection of Western “political impotence.”

-Dmitry Medvedev, the deputy head of Russia’s Security Council, warned that Moscow could react to the sanctions by opting out of the last remaining nuclear arms pact, freezing Western assets and cutting diplomatic ties with nations in the West.
+Dmitry Medvedev, the deputy head of Russia’s Security Council, warned that Moscow could react by opting out of the last remaining nuclear arms pact, freezing Western assets and cutting diplomatic ties.

 “There is no particular need in maintaining diplomatic relations,” Medvedev said.
 “We may look at each other in binoculars and gunsights.”